vmbrasseur/10stepprogram/exercises/q_and_a.md

 various Problem People.
 The Problem People are trying to make the speaker look bad or promote themselves.

-Each turn begins with the Speaker giving a 30-second talk on some topic.
+Each turn begins with the Speaker giving a 30 second to 2 minute talk on some topic.
 This topic can be chosen by the Speaker based on a talk they gave/are giving at some conference.
 Alternately, the Speaker can choose from the Topic Deck:

 * Shuffle the Topic Cards.